Markov-Modulated Affine Processes

 \subsection{Feller Property}

+Using our previous results we now show the Feller property of strongly regular MMAPs by probabilistic arguments.
+Note that strongly $x$-admissible parameters are a necessary condition for a process to be Feller, since the Feller property requires that $\gen(\domgen{\gen}) \subset \Cinf{\stateXY}$.

-An alternative approach for studying the existence of (at least strongly regular) MMAPs, is to apply the theory of Hille-Yosida to show that $(\gen, \domgen{\gen})$ can be uniquely extended to a generator of a strongly continuous semigroup.
-Since the operator $\genX$ may be unbounded, this inherently analytical task is challenging.
-Using Theorem~\ref{thm:MP} and Theorem~\ref{prop:fourier} we now show the Feller property of a strongly regular Markov-modulated affine semigroup by probabilistic arguments.
-Recall that a strongly regular MMAP has continuous $x$-admissible parameters (note that the Feller property requires that $\gen(\domgen{\gen}) \subset \Cinf{\stateXY}$).
+The standard approach for studying the existence of Feller processes is to apply the theory of Hille-Yosida.
+Since the operator $\genX$ may be unbounded, this inherently analytical task is challenging in our setup.
 Detailed discussions and results on the generator of Feller processes can be found in e.g.\ \cite{Schilling1998FellerPaths}, \cite{Schilling1998ConservativenessSemigroups}, \cite{Schilling1998GrowthProcesses}, \cite[Chapter~VII]{revuz1999continuous} or \cite{Kuhn2018OnProcesses}.